aragon/osx/UPDATE_CHECKLIST.md

 ### Packages

-wait till the managing DAO has made the necessary changes and then:
+Wait until the managing DAO has made the necessary changes and then:

 - [ ] Publish a new version of `@aragon/osx-artifacts` (`./packages/contracts`) to NPM
 - [ ] Publish a new version of `@aragon/osx-ethers` (`./packages/contracts-ethers`) to NPM